syamparala22/https-github.com-vikascmedarmetla-fermats-theorem-near-misses/README.md

 ### Used language: <br />
 python 3.8 <br />
 ### Instruction: <br />
-To run the executable file from your windows pc just unzip the misses.exe.zip file and double click the misss.exe file.
+To run the executable file double click the misss.exe file.